QuantLib-Python installation on Linux

 python -m pip install QuantLib

-(If you have multiple versions of Python installed, run the above with the one you want to use QuantLib with.)
-If a binary package is available for your system, it will be installed and you will be able to leave this page and use it right away; if not, you'll have to compile it yourself as described in the next section.
+If a wheel is available for your system (which is likely) it will be installed and you will be able to leave this page and use it right away; if not, you'll have to compile it yourself as described in the next section.

 Installation from a released version

-The following assumes that you already installed QuantLib.
-Instructions for that are available at http://quantlib.org/install/linux.shtml; please make sure that you performed all listed steps.
+The following assumes that you already installed QuantLib; instructions are available at https://www.quantlib.org/install/linux.shtml

-(1.7 is the most recent version at the time of this writing; you might have downloaded another one.)
-This creates a folder QuantLib-SWIG-1.7; enter it and configure QuantLib by executing:
+This creates a folder QuantLib-SWIG-1.36; enter it and configure QuantLib by executing:

 ./configure